 An alternate tour is a super jeep trip to the Highland area of Landmannalaugar.
-Due to Iceland’s winter conditions, this entire region is usually inaccessible in this season, allowing you to once again have an experience most other guests to Iceland overlook.
+Due to Iceland's winter conditions, this entire region is usually inaccessible in this season, allowing you to have once again an experience most other guests to Iceland overlook.

-Landmannalaguar is defined by its brightly coloured rhyolite mountains, dramatic surrounding craters, and bubbling hot springs nestled right in nature.
-You’ll be able to bathe in one of these springs as part of your trip without the crowds that usually fill them during summer.
+Landmannalaguar is defined by its brightly colored rhyolite mountains, dramatic surrounding craters, and bubbling hot springs nestled right in nature.
+You'll be able to bathe in one of these springs as part of your trip without the crowds that usually fill them during summer.

 Regardless of how you spend your day, you'll hopefully still have some energy to seek out the Northern Lights in a dark, cloudless spot before retiring.

 On day twelve of your fortnight in Iceland, you, once again, have the choice between spending the day exploring the quaint and quirky streets of Reykjavík or taking an exciting tour out into the surrounding nature.
 In terms of the latter, you have three equally enticing options.